Frequently Asked questions

 How can I adopt an animal?

-Come to any of our two facilities or mobile adoption locations to visit with our cats and dogs looking for a new home.
-Be prepared to spend quality time meeting your new companion, and speaking with our Feline or Canine Associates about the cat or dog you select.
+Come to any of our two facilities (Oakland or Dublin) to visit with our cats and dogs looking for a new home.
+Be prepared to spend quality time meeting your new companion, and speaking with our Animal Care Associates about the cat or dog you select.
 Please visit the Adoption Process page for more information.

 How can I surrender an animal?